dylanpieper/shinysurveyjs/README.md

 -   Add survey start and end date controls to limit access to a survey

--   Enable one-time access tokens for secure survey distribution (piggyback on the dynamic field config for URL parameters to turn off access after completion)
+-   Enable one-time access tokens for secure survey distribution (piggyback on the dynamic field config for URL parameters to disable access after completion)

 -   Dynamically stage JSON objects in the database to modify surveys using a staging table